Virtana/ESP32CameraIntegration/PickDetection/README.md

 *  ` $ pip install boto3`

 ##### 3. Building and Flashing
 The code base includes a build executable specific to the ESP-EYE.
 Within `../ESP32CameraIntegration/PickDetection/`,  build the package using `$./build.sh`  and the package can be made and flashed using `make flash` or `make flash monitor`.
+The latter includes a serial monitor in the terminal to view the output from the board at runtime.
+Run `make monitor` to view the output of runtime for an already flashed board.

 ##### *NOTE:*
 Unless integration is done with this code base to include additional threads and idle tasks, building the package as is should throw errors pertaining to *vApplicationTickHook* and *vApplicationIdleHook*.
 This is corrected by altering the **FreeRTOSConfig.h** file located in the *amazon-freetos* submodule present at `~../ESP32CameraIntegration/amazon-freertos/vendors/espressif/boards/esp32/aws_demos/config_files`.